Recent Blog Posts

 During these dinners, the waiter or sommelier will go into great detail about where the wine comes from, even pinpointing a specific valley in the countryside perfectly located to provide ample sunlight.
 But do we ever hear that level of detail regarding the food we are eating alongside it?
 Isn’t it important to know where our food came from too and why it tastes so good?

-At Pre, we source our beef like we would source our wine.
-We chose specificcountries that provide the perfect environment for raising cattle.
+We source our beef like we would source our wine.
+We chose specific countries that provide the perfect environment for raising cattle.
 And within those countries, we dial it down to specific regions.
-All of our beef comes from New Zealand and the south-eastern regions of Australia (specifically Tasmania, Victoria, and New South Wales).
+All of our beef comes from New Zealand and the south-eastern regions of Australia (specifically Tasmania, Victoria, and New South Wales), and parts of the United States that allow for grass feeding and finishing on pasture year-round.
 The ample rainfall and mild climate of these areas allow for nutritious grass to grow and thrive so cattle can be raised on nutritious grass.

 The breed of cattle we source plays a big role in our Pre difference.
 We like to compare this to the variety of grape used in different wines.
-Each variety is going to taste different, thrive in certain growing conditions, and yield different size and color fruit.
+Each variety is going to taste different, thrive in certain growing conditions, and yield different sizes and color fruit.

 Just like with wine, region matters.
 In order to grow individual varieties of grapes you need a certain level of rainfall, a specific mineral content found in the soil, a particular amount of sunlight, and different temperature requirements to achieve the perfect vintage.
-The same strict standards are needed for beef.
+The same strict standards are needed for grass fed beef.

 Interested in learning more about why Pre provides the best beef from grass fed cattle?
 Here are some more resources you can check out!